Rocío Dúrcal

-María de los Ángeles de las Heras Ortiz (4 October 1944 – 25 March 2006), better known professionally as Rocío Dúrcal ([roˈθi.o ˈðuɾkal]), was a Spanish singer and actress.
-Widely successful in Mexico, she earned the sobriquet of Reina de las Rancheras ("Queen of Rancheras").
+María de los Ángeles de las Heras Ortiz (4 October 1944 – 25 March 2006), better known as Rocío Dúrcal ([roˈθi.o ˈðuɾkal]), was a Spanish singer and actress with a career spanning more than four decades.
+She performed pop music, bolero, mariachi and romantic ballads and is widely regarded as one of the greatest Spanish singers of all time.
+Popular across Mexico and Latin America, she earned the sobriquet "Reina de las Rancheras" ("Queen of Rancheras").

-In 2005 Dúrcal received a Latin Grammy Award for musical excellence, a prize that is awarded by the Governing Board of the Recording Latin Academy to artists who have made creative contributions of outstanding artistic significance during their careers.
+In 1999, Dúrcal was inducted into the Hall of Fame for her versatility and anthemic songs.
+In 2005, she received a Latin Grammy Lifetime Achievement Award for singing and acting.
+Also in 2005 Dúrcal received the Life Achievement Award at the Spain's Music Awards, organized by The Spanish Society of Authors and Publishers (Sociedad General de Autores y Editores; SGAE).
+In 2023, Rolling Stone ranked Dúrcal at number 139 on its list of the 200 Greatest Singers of All Time.

 Career

 Dúrcal began her artistic career by participating in various radio song festivals and competitions, secretly supported by her paternal grandfather, who always believed in her talent and became her first fan.
 In 1959, with the approval of her parents, she participated in the television program Primer Aplauso, broadcast by Televisión Española.
-The theme that she chose for the contest was the traditional song "La sombra vendo".
-Luis Sanz, a Madrid manager who watched the show, was impressed by her talent and personality.
-Sanz contacted the program for the name and the address of the young contestant.
+The theme that she chose for the contest was the traditional song "La Sombra Vendo".
+Madrid manager Luis Sanz was impressed by her talent and personality, and contacted the program for the name and address of the young contestant.
+Her stage name was formed by combining Rocío, a nickname her grandfather gave her because she reminded him of morning dew (rocío matutino), and the name of a city, Dúrcal, which she and Sanz randomly chose on a map.